How to Backup Music to Google Drive on PC/Phone | Final Guide

 Step 1.
 Please download the CBackup software firstly, create a new account of CBackup and sign in to the app.

 Step 2.
-Select the My Storage tab on the left panel, and click Add Clouds, select Google Drive and click Add. then follow the steps to grant access of your Google Drive account to CBackup.
+Select the My Storage tab on the left panel, select Google Drive and click Authorize Now. then follow the steps to grant access of your Google Drive account to CBackup.

 Step 3.
 And then you could upload music to Google Drive easily with simple clicks.
 Tap the Backup > Backup PC to Public Cloud.